Voestalpine: Reconstruction (1945–1955)

-In 1945 Allied-occupied Austria was partitioned into four occupation zones; the heavy industries of the former Reichswerke concentrated in the American (Linz) and British (Erzberg) zones.
+During 1945, Allied-occupied Austria was partitioned into four occupation zones; the heavy industries of the former Reichswerke concentrated in the American (Linz) and British (Erzberg) zones.
 The future of Linz was debated in 1945–1946.
 Local government of Styria and the British objected to reconstruction of Linz works, calling it the white elephant, too far from coal and ore reserves, and too large to be economical.
 The American authorities at first concurred and suggested to reduce the Linz works to eight coke ovens under Alpine-Mountain management, dismantle the furnaces and use the parts for the needed repairs in Donawitz (Styria).
 The Soviets voted to dismantle Linz altogether.

 The Austrian national government carefully persuaded the Americans to save Linz.
 In the summer of 1946, when allied negotiations on Linz reached a stalemate, the Americans decided to restore Linz unilaterally, regardless of British or Soviet opinion.
 Tactics of reconstruction became a subject of a debate between the Department of State, which advocated nationalization, and the U. S. Army, represented by Mark W. Clark, who stood for privatization.
 The diplomats prevailed, and the Austrian government was allowed to nationalize the former German assets at will.
 The mills of Linz were nationalized in July 1946 as the VÖEST (Vereinigte Österreichische Eisen und Stahlwerke, United Austrian Iron and Steelworks).

 VÖEST decided to dispose with three of its six blast furnaces.
 One was dismantled and sold to SSAB (then known as Norrbottens Järnverk AB) in Luleå, Sweden; the proceeds were used to purchase coal in Poland.
-The supply of coal allowed VÖEST to restart its pig iron smelting in June 1947; the first pig iron was shipped to Sweden.
+The supply of coal allowed VÖEST to restart its pig iron smelting operation in June 1947; the first pig iron was shipped to Sweden.
 Two other furnaces were earmarked for sale to Czechoslovakia; Mark Clark objected to this deal since 1946 and it finally fell apart after the Czechoslovak coup d'état of 1948.

 VÖEST assets became the principal Austrian recipient of the Marshall Plan aid but access to American cash came only after a protracted political battle within Austrian establishment.
 Geoffrey Keyes had to recruit steel expert William E. Brewster to sort through the Austrian proposals.
 Brewster supported the Austrian four-year plan but its key opponent Franz Nemchak called it "a colossal stupidity" and demanded a halt on VÖEST program.
 The controversy spilled into the U. S. Senate, causing delays in Marshall Plan financing for VÖEST.
 VÖEST received its new slabbing mill but the new hot strip mill was delayed by the opposition of the Pentagon, which feared that VÖEST product would be sold to the Soviet bloc.
-The Pentagon removed their objections in January 1952, conforming to the consensus of other U. S. agencies.
+The Pentagon removed their objections in January 1952, conforming to the consensus of other US agencies.
 The hot and cold strip mills were, at last, put into operation in 1953.
-By the end of 1953 the first phase of reconstruction was complete.
+By the end of 1953, the first phase of reconstruction was complete.